DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 Behavioral explanation
 - Investors think (wrongly) that dividend growth changes are permanent rather than transitory.
-For this reason, they overreact (recency bias)
+For this reason, they overreact
+- Recency plays a role: recent high earnings growth makes people think that future growth is going to be higher than it actually turns out to be

 ### Anomaly Attenuation
 - It has been argued that a number of anomalies, once reported in the academic literature, either attenuate or disappear in the future.